Snailfish: Description

-The snailfish family is poorly studied and few specifics are known.
-Their elongated, tadpole-like bodies are similar in profile to the rattails.
-Their heads are large (compared to their size) with small eyes; their bodies are slender to deep, tapering to very small tails.
+Snailfish have an elongated, tadpole-like shape.
+Their heads are large in comparison to their body and they have small eyes.
+Their bodies are slender but deep and they taper to very small tails.
 The extensive dorsal and anal fins may merge or nearly merge with the tail fin.
-Snailfish are scaleless with a thin, loose gelatinous skin; some species, such as Acantholiparis opercularis have prickly spines, as well.
+Snailfish are scaleless with a thin, loose gelatinous skin which surrounds the spine and can vary in terms of size and shape between species.
+The gelatinous layer has a high water and low protein, lipid and carbohydrate content, therefore it can provide growth with low metabolic cost.
+This may aid species in avoiding predation and conserving energy, especially for deep sea snailfish who live in low energy conditions.
+Some species, such as Acantholiparis opercularis, have prickly spines as well.
 Their teeth are small and simple with blunt cusps.
 The deep-sea species have prominent, well-developed sensory pores on the head, part of the animals' lateral line system.